ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 .. code-block:: python

     from ska_tango_testing.integration.query import NStateChangesQuery

+    # Create a query object for an event with a specific attribute value
+    # from a specific device.
+Set a timeout of 10 seconds.
     query = NStateChangesQuery(
         device_name="sys/tg_test/1",
         attribute_name="State",
         attribute_value=TARGET_STATE,
         timeout=10,
     )
     tracer.evaluate_query(query)

     # Check if the query succeeded